shelbyd/shelbyd.github.io/_posts/2015-01-25-test_smells.md

 Someone unfamiliar with the codebase cannot verify the tests are correct.
 If a new team member cannot read a test and see that the setup corresponds exactly to the test description, they cannot trust the test.

-- Line up setup code in tests exactly with test descriptions
+- Arrange setup exactly with test descriptions
-- Have setup code appear in the same order as the contexts appear in the test descriptions
+- Have setup appear in the same order as the contexts appear in the test descriptions

 Conclusion
 ----------

 These are common patterns I've found to be a sign of problematic tests.
 Note that these say nothing about the speed of tests or many other metrics characteristic of good test suites.
-Though, I have found that tests suites with fewer test smells generally perform well on other metrics for good test suites.
+Though, I have found tests suites with fewer test smells generally perform well on the other metrics.

-Keeping these patterns in mind have helped guide me in identifying problems in my test suites.
+Keeping these patterns in mind has helped guide me in identifying problems in my test suites.
 They've led me to writing easily understood tests and maintainable code.